1. JOURNAL PUBLISHING SCHEDULE

 Initial Checks

-Once a manuscript passes the initial checks, it is assigned to at least two independent experts for peer-review.
-These experts may also include Editorial Board Members of the journal.
+Once a manuscript passes the initial checks, it is assigned to at least two independent outside experts for peer-review by a Subject Editor.
 Potential reviewers suggested by the authors may also be considered.
-Reviewers should not have published with any of the co-authors during the past five years and should not currently work or collaborate with any of the institutions of the co-authors of the submitted manuscript.
+However, the reviewers should not have published with any of the authors during the past five years and should not currently work or collaborate with any of the institutions of the authors of the submitted manuscript.
+Peer review comments are confidential and are only be disclosed with the corresponding author keeping the anonymity of the reviewer.

 Editors and Editorial Staff as Authors

-Editorial Decision and Revision
+Editorial Decision

 - Accept after Minor Revisions:

 The paper is in principle accepted after revision based on the reviewer’s comments.
-Authors are given five days for minor revisions.
+Authors are given 7 days for minor revisions.

 - Reconsider after Major Revisions: